marksalvania/Make-Invoice-API/README.md

 Make your own invoice generator through our API and download PDF quickly.
 Create and pay your customers in fastest way.
 Expand your site capability to create invoice for your users and send directly to their client/customer email.

 Our API only have one endpoint that returns a PDF as a response and downloaded.

-### Use Cases
-- Creating VAT invoices
-- Generate a PDF with an invoice for which you have the data (recipieint, line items, etc)
-- Create invoices for B2B customers based on an order or receipt.
-- Offering goods or services on credit.

 ### Endpoint
 https://www.make-invoice.com/invoices/create-pdf